YotaYota/java-cert-summary/OCA-8-summary.md

 type.
 There is also an *underflow* when the number is too low to fit in the data type.

-Compound assignment operators will *automatically* cast the resulting value into the type of the left-hand side, e.g.
+**Note**: Compound assignment operators will *automatically* cast the resulting value into the type of the left-hand side, e.g.

 ```java
 long x = 10;